Bayesian clustering of high-dimensional data via latent repulsive mixtures: Posterior Simulation

 \subsection{The Gibbs sampling algorithm}

-Prior formulation as in the first line of \eqref{eq:prior_marks} is not suitable for posterior inference as the sum-to-one constraint on $\bm w$ leads to complex split-merge reversible jump moves with poor mixing of the chain.
+Including the mixture weights $\bm w$ as finite-Dirichlet distributed (see the first line of \eqref{eq:prior_marks}) in the state space is not convenient, as the sum-to-one constraint on $\bm w$ would lead to complex split-merge reversible jump moves with poor mixing of the chain.
 As in \cite{Ber22}, we consider the following equivalent characterization of the prior for $\bm w$

 Conditional to $\bm c$ we consider $\bm \mu =\bm \mu^{(a)} \cup \bm \mu^{(na)}$, $\bm S = [\bm S^{(a)}, \bm S^{(na)}]$ and $\bm \Delta = [\bm \Delta^{(a)}, \bm \Delta^{(na)}]$, divided into allocated and non-allocated components, and denoted with the $(a)$ and $(na)$ superscripts, respectively.
 That is, $\bm \mu^{(a)} = \{\mu_{c_i}, \, i=1, \ldots, n\}$, $\bm \mu^{(na)} = \bm \mu \setminus \bm \mu^{(a)}$, and analogously for the terms involving the $S_h$'s and $\Delta_h$'s.